gzi17001/dyscord-lab.github.io/_people/alexandra_paxton.md

 title: "Alexandra Paxton"
 collection: people
 permalink: /people/paxton
-bio: 'Alexandra Paxton is an Assistant Professor of Psychological Sciences in the Perception, Action, Cognition Division.
+bio: '<b>Alexandra Paxton</b> is an Assistant Professor of Psychological Sciences in the Perception, Action, Cognition Division.
 (She is also affiliated with the Center for the Ecological Study of Perception and Action; the Institute for Collaboration on Health, Intervention, and Policy; and the Connecticut Institute